 try:

 1 / 0

 except:

 log.failure("Math is hard!")

 '''

-The emitted event will have the "log\failure" key set, which is a Failure than captures the exception.
-This can be used my observers to obtain a traceback.
+The emitted event will have the "log_failure" key set, which is a Failure that captures the exception.
+This can be used by my observers to obtain a traceback.
 For example, FileLogObserver will append the traceback to it's output: